January 20, 2026

 Methodology

-• Example links are public Reddit threads showing real ecommerce/DTC growth contexts and demand phrasing.
+• Example links are public Reddit threads that show real DTC, ecommerce growth, and brand-validation contexts.

 Real thread examples